-There is this fantastic show in Toronto that I have been fortunate to take part as both a vendor and behind-the-scenes on and off for several years.
+There is this wonderful event in Toronto that I have been fortunate to take part as both a vendor and behind-the-scenes on and off for several years.
 It’s called City of Craft, and the amazing people at Worker Bee Supply have put together a nice little video all about the show and the people who bring it to us every year.
 I very rarely post selfies on any of my social media, so if you want to see what I look like, pay attention around 3:53.

 This past Autumn I launched a new illustration magazine!
 Twice each year, subscribers of Sketchbook will receive a collection of all-new unpublished illustrations, developed from my sketchbooks.

 Issue 1: Fire and Ice Cream.
 Gelato and Engine 55, in New York’s Little Italy neighborhood.